 Now join us on this journey through the history of personal mobility devices.
 We have much more to tell you!

-The evolution of personal mobility devices is very much linked with the evolution of awareness towards people with reduced mobility.
+The evolution of personal mobility devices is very much linked with the evolution of an awareness of people with reduced mobility.

-This a drawing of a fan unknown Chinese artists.
+This a drawing by an unknown Chinese artist.
 It features in the first page of the “Xiao er lun”, where Confucius (551?
 B.C-478?
-B.C) has a dialogue with a child, while he is sit in a wheelchair.
+B.C) has a dialogue with a child while he is sitting in a wheelchair.
 Source: https://commons.wikimedia.org/w/index.php?curid=9529940